indoorway/shared-arguments/README.md

 To avoid repeating those declarations and DRY-up your schema, I introduce you shared_arguments field.

 This gem is mostly usable when you have:
- - many fields with few repeating arguments in each field
+ - many fields with few repeating arguments
- - few fields with many repeating arguments in each field
+ - few fields with many repeating arguments
- - many fields with many repeating arguments in each field
+ - many fields with many repeating arguments

 ## Installation